tor-slettnes/common-core/README.md

 To learn how to contribute, either by making updates to an existing application or by creating a new one, you may want to start with the [demo](src/mantle/demo) application and its [documentation](src/mantle/demo/README.md).

+Also look at the [C++ Style Guide](docs/developing/style-guide-cpp.md) for coding conventions used in this repository.

 Questions?
 Comments?
 Concerns?